lsampaioweb/vault-chromium-extension/docs/images.md

 ![About](images/app/01-about.png)

 ## 2. Login
-This section showcases the login process, error handling, and the interface after successful login.
+This section showcases the login process, error handling, and the interface after a successful login.

+### 2.1 Login Page
+The login page allows users to enter the Vault URL and choose an authentication method.
+We recommend using **HTTPS** for security, as shown in the example.
+Users can authenticate using either **local Vault credentials** or **LDAP authentication**.

 ![Login](images/app/02-01-login.png)

+### 2.2 Error Handling
+If the user does not provide all required fields or enters invalid values, the extension displays validation messages to guide them.
+This ensures a smoother experience by preventing common mistakes.

 ![Login Error Message](images/app/02-02-login-error-message.png)

+### 2.3 Signed-In State
+Once logged in, the interface displays the authenticated **Vault URL** and the **user's name**, confirming a successful login.
+This provides users with clear feedback that they are connected to the correct Vault instance.

 ![Signed In](images/app/02-03-signed-in.png)

 ## 3. Tools